dwi2/antisamysupport/README.md

 ## Usage ##

-1.  name your policy file as *antisamy.xml* and put it under **conf/** of your application directory
+1. Name your policy file as *antisamy.xml* and put it under **conf/** of your application directory.
+    It is OK if you don't have your own policy file or you don't know what is policy file right now.
+This plugin prepares a default policy file for you.
+Check out [AntiSamy Project](https://www.owasp.org/index.php/Category:OWASP_AntiSamy_Project) later to know more about policy file.
+And [Google code of AntiSamy](http://code.google.com/p/owaspantisamy/downloads/list) has some example policy files to download.
-2.  edit *conf/dependencies.yml* as following:
+2. Edit *conf/dependencies.yml* as following:

         require
             - other module...